Microsoft Project Tutorial: How to Add Milestone Task in MS Project

 How to add a milestone in GanttPRO

 In GanttPRO online Gantt chart generator, it is very easy to add and work with milestones.
-To add it, simply click on Add a milestone in the project grid in a place you need it and name it right here.
+To add it in our MS Project alternative, simply click on Add a milestone in the project grid in a place you need it and name it right here.

 That’s it!
 The milestone will be added to your Gantt chart.

 On the right side of each task, you will find three dots.
 Just left-click on it and you will see the options for adding different kinds of tasks: a subtask, a sibling task, a child milestone, a sibling milestone, indent, outdent, etc. All these options are intuitive.

 From this dialogue box, you can even convert your tasks to milestones.

 If you are not sure about our online Gantt chart software, try 14-day free trial and check all the features the tool offers.

 Questions left?
 Write us in the Live chat or at firstname.lastname@example.org.

 You can also book a personal GanttPRO demo.